Welcome to our Governors!

 In all types of schools, governing bodies should have a strong focus on three core strategic functions:

-As Governors we have individual responsibilities within areas of the school, for example: certain subjects in the curriculum; being the link to a year group; and being part of one or more of the sub-committees mentioned below.
+As Governors we have individual responsibilities within areas of the school, for example: certain subjects in the curriculum; being the link to a specific area; and being part of one or more of the sub-committees mentioned below.

 The sub-committees meet at least once a term and do the majority of the work.
-We also have a number of working parties, including the Inclusion Team and Eco-Committee.
+We also have a number of working parties, including the Expansion Team, School Travel Team and Eco-Committee.
 The Full Governing Body meets once every term and makes its decisions based on the advice of the sub-committees.